Computational Patient Models

 DeepSPYN - Deep Learning based PseudoCT Generation for MR-only Treatment Planning

-Stopping power ratio (SPR) maps are needed for dose deposition calculations in ion beam cancer treatments and are typically estimated from single energy CT (SECT) in clinical routine.
-Dual-energy CT (DECT) involving the acquisition of two energy spectra captures both material-specific information and tissue characterization which is promising to improve patient-tailored SPR map conversion.
+Stopping power ratio (SPR) maps are essential for dose deposition calculations in ion beam cancer treatments and are usually estimated from single energy CT (SECT) in clinical practice.
+Dual-energy CT (DECT), which involves the acquisition of two energy spectra, captures both material-specific information and tissue characterization, showing promise in enhancing patient-tailored SPR map conversion.

-In this BMBF*-funded doctoral project Ama Katseena Yawson scrutinizes the capability of deep learning models to convert MRI scans to pseudo-CTs or pseudo-SPR maps. follow me for more details..
+In this BMBF*-funded doctoral project Ama Katseena Yawson scrutinises the capability of deep learning models to convert MRI scans into pseudo-CTs or pseudo-SPR maps. follow me for more details...

-*ARTEMIS project in collaboration with UKHD & HIT (Jürgen Debus, Oliver Jäkel)
+*ARTEMIS Project (#13GW0436B) in collaboration with UKHD & HIT (Jürgen Debus, Oliver Jäkel)

 associated project by Nora Wolf